Emory University — Rollins School of Public Health

 - September, 2011

 RSPH greatly values the experience, perspective and service of RPCV students.
-RPCVs are also consistently engaged during their time at Rollins and are able to apply the skills that they have learned in the field to their public health educational experience.
-In order to honor this contribution, ALL students admitted to any department who have successfully completed Peace Corps service will receive a $10,000 scholarship.
-The specific RPCVS selected as Paul D. Coverdell Peace Corps Fellows receive a Merit Award and $10,000 Assistantship in order to facilitate the Masters International program and to coordinate activities on campus in the Atlanta community.
+RPCVs are consistently engaged during their time at Rollins and are able to apply the skills that they have learned in the field to their public health educational experience.
+In order to honor this contribution, RPCVs that are admitted to RSPH will receive a $10,000 scholarship.
+Alternatively, any RPCV that is selected as a Paul D. Coverdell Fellows will receive a Merit Award and $10,000 Assistantship in order to facilitate the Masters International program and to coordinate activities on campus in the Atlanta community.

 The most important aspect of Paul D. Coverdell Peace Corps Fellowship at the Rollins School of Public Health is its ongoing commitment to service.

-Paul D. Coverdell Fellows can apply to any Master of Public Health or Master of Science of Public Health at any department or concentration at RSPH which includes Behavioral Sciences and Health Education, Biostatistics and Informatics, Environmental Health, Global Environmental Health, Environment al Health - Epidemiology, Epidemiology, Global Epidemiology, Health Policy and Management, and Global Health in Community Health and Development, Public Nutrition, Reproductive Health, and Population Studies.
+Paul D. Coverdell Fellows can apply to any MPH or MSPH program at RSPH (with the exception of the Career MPH program) which includes Behavioral Sciences and Health Education, Biostatistics and Informatics, Environmental Health, Global Environmental Health, Environmental Health - Epidemiology, Epidemiology, Global Epidemiology, Health Policy and Management, and Global Health in Community Health and Development, Public Nutrition, or Reproductive Health and Population Studies.

 Please see the admissions page for the Rollins School of Public Health here.